 Note: We are going to pay to have a delivery receipt on the shipment so you will need to be available to sign the delivery receipt.
 Before signing, open the box to see if any eggs are broken.
 If any are, please note it on the delivery receipt and call us within 24 hours.
 For damaged eggs we will do a ONE time reshipment and we will not refund or replace after the ONE time reshipment.
 Customers order at their own risk and depend on the post office for safe delivery.

 What is meant by Class

 For Showing all poultry are broken down into what is referred to as classes.
 For large fowl, the Classes are named after the area the birds originated in.
-Such as American Class birds originated in the USA, Asiatic Class birds originated in Asia, as with the English Class, Mediterranean Class, Continental Class and an all other standard breed class.
+Such as American Class birds originated in the USA, Asiatic Class birds originated in Asia, as with the English Class, Mediterranean Class, Continental Class and all other standard breed classes.